Other / mixed grade configuration · Lawrenceville, GA

 How many students attend Gwinnett Online Campus?

 Gwinnett Online Campus has 1,996 students enrolled.
-It is a other school in Lawrenceville, GA.
+It is a public school in Lawrenceville, GA.

 What is the student-teacher ratio at Gwinnett Online Campus?